-• inspirations, influences, ideas, thoughts, messages, media, analysis of works of art or design - using technology, developing, and refining ideas and skills, and working towards resolution of works of
+• inspirations, influences, ideas, thoughts, messages, media, analysis of works of art or design - using technology, developing, and refining ideas and skills, and working towards resolution of works of art or design.

 Learners develop visual thinking skills to analyse and interpret the artwork of others and refine their own artmaking process.